rails-girls-sofia/guides/rails-girls-sofia-coaches-guide.md

 - Don't say "any questions?"; say "What questions do you have?" and then mentally count to at least five waiting for a question.
 - Get the students talking to each other.

-How to introduce yourself to the class:
+introduce yourself to the class:

 - tell your story and tell why you like programming and teaching (but **beware of bragging!**)
 - tell why you care!
 Why are you getting up on saturday morning to come in here?